marcusalenius/marcusalenius.github.io/markdown/attention.md

 Before we begin, we need to establish what large language models (LLMs) are.
 LLMs are a type of artificial intelligence model trained on large amounts of text to understand and generate human-like language.
 In particular, they do one task *really* well: predicting the next word in a sequence.
 With that in mind, let's develop a model that does exactly that.

 Suppose we give our model the phrase "once upon a".
 We want it to predict the next word: "time".
 More generally, we want the model to predict the next word given all previous words in the sequence.
-To simplify the problem conceptually, let’s think of each word as being associated with some *information*.
+To simplify the problem conceptually, let's think of each word as being associated with some *information*.
 The information associated with a word may be influenced by earlier words but it is the information for the last word that is used to predict the next one.
 In our example, the information associated with "a" is used to predict the next word, "time".
 Similarly, the information for "upon" should help predict "a", and that for "once" should help predict "upon".

 <div class="body-image">
     <video src="attention-predict.mp4"></video>
     <div class="image-text">With each word we associate some <em>information</em> which is used to predict the next word.</div>
 </div>

-We will represent this notion of information with a vector, which we’ll call a *context vector*.
-Our goal is to predict the next word given the current word’s context vector.
+We will represent this notion of information with a vector, which we'll call a *context vector*.
+Our goal is to predict the next word given the current word's context vector.
 How do we do this?
 It turns out that this is just multiclass classification, where the classes are all the words in our vocabulary.

 To do this, we can learn a weight matrix that transforms the context vector into a set of scores — one for each word in the vocabulary.
 More specifically, we compute the dot product between the context vector and each row of this matrix.
-Since there’s a row for every word in the vocabulary, we get a score indicating how likely the model thinks each word is to come next.
+Since there's a row for every word in the vocabulary, we get a score indicating how likely the model thinks each word is to come next.
 Then, we select the word with the highest score as the model's prediction of the next word.

 We would hope that the dot product between the context vector for "a" (which we will call $\vec{x}_\text{a}$) and the row in the weight matrix corresponding to the word "time" is the highest.
 That is, we would hope that the context vector for "a" is most similar to that row.